Can you say, “Open-minded skepticism?”

 I always ask my students to deeply question their own motives when approaching a teacher.
 What are they really seeking?
 What are they really up to?
 What do they really want and hope for?

-I ask them to check out the teacher with their 3rd Eye, Heart and Hara.
-Some teachers will check out on one or two levels and may be fine for some insights, teachings, methods, etc. But if you are going to establish a serious relationship with a teacher, you’ll want all lights in the 3rd Eye, Heart and Hara to turn green before proceeding further.
+I ask people to check out a teacher using their 3rd Eye, Heart and Hara.
+Some teachers may have in-depth intellectual understanding.
+Others may know know dynamic techniques and methods.
+And some may radiate spiritual power.
+But if you are going to establish a serious relationship with a teacher, you’ll want all lights in the 3rd Eye, Heart and Hara to turn green before proceeding further.

-As ‘Sailor’ Bob Adamson said, “This is simplicity itself.”
-If this direct simplicity is not obvious, you have the right to question what the teacher is really up to.
+As ‘Sailor’ Bob Adamson says, “This is simplicity itself.”
+If this direct simplicity is not obvious in the teaching, you really want to question what the teacher is up to.

-So it all comes down to asking yourself what are you really seeking when approaching a teacher and what the teacher is up to being a teacher?
+So it all comes down to asking yourself what are you really seeking when approaching a teacher?
+And what is the teacher really up to in being a teacher?
 What is the real agenda?
 And what is yours?
 Try being completely honest.
 The truth creates miracles!